 There are numerous mental health services available, including discussion groups, support groups, psychologists and mental health councilors.
 So why do so many people choose to NOT take advantage of the services?
 It may be the Social Stigma associated with a Mental Health condition?

-Saver Health Co-Op is also a place where organization and mental health professionals can create support groups and identify events and activities that would benefit the community.
+Saver Health Community is also a place where organization and mental health professionals can create support groups and identify events and activities that would benefit the community.

 So if you are someone who just want to better manage their stress or someone struggling with a mental health issue, Saver Health offers a safe and secure place where you can set personal objectives, track you progress and join support groups that keep you motivated and accountable to reach the goals that you have set for yourself.